Minimum number of credits

 Whether a recognised achievement is accepted for the minimum number of credits depends on the date on which the achievement (= initial achievement) was completed.
 The initial achievement must have been completed within the period relevant for the minimum number of credits from the first start of a degree programme and its recognition must have been approved.
 Only then does the recognised achievement count towards the minimum number of credits.

-Therefore, apply for recognition with your responsible StudiesServiceCenter well in advance.
+Therefore, apply for recognition at your responsible StudiesServiceCenter well in advance.
 Note that it might take up to two months until a decision is taken and that the complaints procedure in case of a negative decision also takes time.
 If you have completed a course/exam multiple times, only the date of the last examination result counts.

 Last update: 24 May 2023